Processor Tricks

 My experience: I know my processor is superscalar, but it's very hard to directly observe what's happening, other than things getting done >1 instruction per cycle.

-In theory, there are code optimizations that can be done for the superscalar architectures, but it's a quite niche task.
+In theory, there are code optimizations that can be done for the superscalar architectures (to make better use of more execution units simultaneously), but it's a quite niche task.

 Superscalar Processors